GLOBAL MARKETS-Global stock markets fall, U.S. yields rise after strong employment data

 Traders were hoping the jobs report would reveal stronger signs of weakness in the U.S. economy that would help persuade the Fed to soften its stance on inflation and interest rates to avoid triggering a recession.

-On Wall Street, all three major indexes were led lower by sell-offs in the technology, consumer discretionary, communication services, financials, and industrials sectors.
+On Wall Street, all three major indexes closed lower, pushed down by sell-offs in the technology, consumer discretionary, communication services, financials and industrials sectors.

 "Some of the rally (in equities) of late was due to the Fed acknowledging that in the fall they could reassess and take a pause perhaps.
 But the market is retracing some of their earlier losses and saying basically that's all off the table," Wein said.

-Oil prices rose, buoyed by expectations that OPEC's decision to increase production targets by slightly more than planned won't affect tight global supply much and by rising demand as China eases COVID-19 restrictions.
+Oil prices settled higher, buoyed by expectations that OPEC's decision to increase production targets by slightly more than planned will not affect tight global supply much and by rising demand as China eases COVID-19 pandemic-related restrictions.

-Gold prices fell after bullion's appeal was dented by the rise in the U.S. dollar and Treasury yields following the strong jobs data.
+Gold prices fell nearly 1% after bullion's appeal was dented by the rise in the U.S. dollar and Treasury yields following the strong jobs data.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.